Degaga-Emiru/alx-capstone-project-app/README.md

 ├── package.json
 ├── README.md

-🌐 Live Demo
-🔗 Click here to view the live app on Netlify/Vercel
 🛠️ Getting Started Locally
 To run this project on your local machine, follow these steps:
 Clone the repository